The Manticore-Local Cluster Catalogue: A Posterior Map of Massive Structures in the Nearby Universe: Abstract

 \section{Abstract}

-We present a publicly available catalogue of massive structures in the nearby Universe, constructed from the \textsc{Manticore-Local} posterior ensemble---a Bayesian reconstruction of the local Universe from 2M++ galaxies.
-We identify massive structures by clustering central haloes at $z = 0$ across the 80 posterior realizations, selecting at most one member per realization.
+We present a publicly available catalogue of massive structures in the nearby Universe, constructed from the \textsc{Manticore-Local} posterior ensemble---a Bayesian field-level reconstruction that infers the underlying dark matter distribution from 2M++ galaxies.
+We identify massive structures by clustering the central haloes \textit{inferred} at $z = 0$ across the 80 posterior realizations, selecting at most one member per realization.
 These \textit{associations} serve as probabilistic counterparts to individual massive clusters, each with robust posterior estimates of mass, position, and velocity.
-The catalogue contains 225 associations with mean masses $\langle M_{200} \rangle > 10^{14}$ M$_{\odot}$ persisting in at least 50\% of realizations.
-We independently validate these systems through stacked \textit{Planck} thermal Sunyaev--Zel'dovich measurements, which yield significant detections ($>3\sigma$) with amplitudes following the expected $Y$--$M$ relation.
-Many associations exhibit coherent evolutionary histories: even with only $z = 0$ constraints, the inference narrows each system's possible assembly pathway, localizing progenitor configurations to volumes 2--5 times smaller than mass-matched haloes in unconstrained $\Lambda$CDM simulations.
-Cross-matches with X-ray catalogues reveal systematic mass-scale differences that align with known observational biases: \textsc{Manticore-Local} masses are typically twice ROSAT-based estimates but agree at unity with weak-lensing-calibrated eROSITA measurements.
-This demonstrates the catalogue's capability to diagnose systematics on an object-by-object basis.
+The fiducial catalogue contains 401 associations with $\langle M_{200} \rangle \geq 10^{14}$~M$_{\odot}$, ambiguity rates below 5\%, and at least 20 member haloes across the posterior ensemble.
+We independently validate these systems through stacked \textit{Planck} thermal Sunyaev--Zel'dovich measurements, which yield significant detections ($>3\sigma$) showing the expected mass trend, consistent with the established $Y$--$M$ scaling relation.
+Many associations exhibit coherent evolutionary histories, meaning that their progenitor haloes across the posterior ensemble trace consistent merger pathways rather than diverging into unrelated assembly scenarios.
+Even with only $z = 0$ constraints, the inference narrows each system's possible assembly pathway: progenitor haloes at earlier times occupy Lagrangian volumes 2--5 times smaller than those of mass-matched haloes in unconstrained $\Lambda$CDM simulations, reflecting genuine information gain from the observational constraints.
+Cross-matches with X-ray catalogues reveal systematic mass-scale differences that align with known observational biases: \textsc{Manticore-Local} masses are typically 1.7 times ROSAT-based estimates but agree at unity with weak-lensing-calibrated eROSITA measurements.
+This illustrates the catalogue's potential to flag individual systems with significant mass discrepancies for targeted investigation.
 The resulting catalogue provides an observationally consistent map of massive structures in the local Universe, enabling direct cross-probe comparisons, hybrid analyses combining simulated and observed quantities, and systematic mass-scale studies.
-All data products will be released via \href{https://cosmictwin.org}{\texttt{cosmictwin.org}} as a community resource.
+All data products are publicly available via \href{https://cosmictwin.org}{\texttt{cosmictwin.org}} as a community resource.